badumbatish/g4bl_suite/docs/automation/README.md

 # Automation Documentation

 This section instructs you how to use g4blplot.automate().
 For installation instructions, refer to [https://github.com/badumbatish/fermi_proj/](https://badumbatish.github.io/fermi_proj/) for documentation, including installation, general usage, development and others.
+Please open up a GitHub issue (and/or) a pull request for recommendation on updating this documentation.

 Ever wish you were able to tell your computer to parallel process different configurations of parameters of your G4Beamline file overnight so you can go to sleep peacefully and wake up with fresh data to process